jtibshirani/text-embeddings/README.md

 pip3 install -r requirements.txt
 ```

 The script assumes that a local Elasticsearch node is running and able to connect.
-Note that
+Instructions on how
+to download and run Elasticsearch can be found [here](https://www.elastic.co/downloads/elasticsearch).
-**Elasticsearch 7.3 or higher** is required in order to use the vector functions, and that the cluster
+Note that **Elasticsearch 7.3 or higher** is required in order to use the vector functions, and that
-must be running the default (not oss) distribution.
+the cluster must be running the default (not oss) distribution.

 Finally, the script can be run through

 ```
 python3 src/main.py